Super-Protocol/docs/docs/cli/commands/offers/index.md

 ---

 This command group contains commands to view and manage [offers](/fundamentals/offers).
-Note that [Marketplace GUI](/developers/marketplace) can be more convenient to use than most of these commands.
+Note that [Marketplace web app](https://marketplace.superprotocol.com/marketplace) can be more convenient to use than most of these commands.

 ## Commands